 I’ve recently directed episodes of Channel 4's Misfits and E4’s Banana.
 I’m now working on Humans for AMC and Channel 4.
 The short film we made in our final year, Long-Standing, was a real labour of love.
 We won the BUFVC’s Learning on Screen Awards 'Student Prize' for it.
 I did work experience for BAFTA winning director, Michael Baig-Clifford.
 We got funding through the UKFC and Screen WM to make short films, Spirited and Stained, which both won awards.

 Learn professional skills in all aspects of film production from active filmmakers and inspirational guest speakers from big industry names.
+This course is accredited by Creative Skillset, who work with the UK’s screen-based creative industries to develop skills and talent, from classroom to boardroom and is reviewed annually.

 Develop professional skills on industry placements